 In our pixel to print size calculator, selecting the viewing distance will display the recommended pixel density for that distance.

-However, if you have a specific pixel density in mind, you can also just input the pixel density for custom calculations.
-When you already have your desired pixel density entered into the calculator, you can either select a standard print size or input your preferred print dimensions.
+However, if you have a specific pixel density to investigate on, you can also just input the pixel density for custom calculations.
+When you already have your desired pixel density entered in the calculator, you can either select a standard print size or input your preferred print dimensions.
 By doing this, the image pixel dimensions will automatically be displayed.
 Entering values on the print dimensions after placing a value for pixel density will solve the image dimensions.

 If you have both print and image dimensions and you want to know what pixel density your image has, you first have to unlock the pixel density variable in our calculator.
 Just click on to the padlock icon on the Pixel density row and then select "lock."
 Also, don't forget to choose the appropriate units for each calculation you make.